TitiUsoroh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines displays the first ten lines of /etc/passwd 6-third_line displays the third line of the file iacta 7-file creates a file containing the text Best School
+5-firstlines displays the first ten lines of /etc/passwd 6-third_line displays the third line of the file iacta 7-file creates a file containing the text Best School 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la